paulcwarren/spring-content-docs/docs/spring-content-with-cmis-docs.md

-# Getting Started with Spring Content and CMIS
+# Getting Started with Spring Content and CMIS (Spring Content 2.x only - Deprecated)

 ## What you'll build